Digital Asset Repository: Improving Brand Consistency at Scale

 Timeline & Team

-12 weeks start to finish with a 2 person team.
-I worked as a user researcher, experience and interaction designer.
-I worked with an icon designer.
+12 weeks from discovery to prototype.
+I led the project as researcher, experience designer, and project manager, collaborating with an icon designer.

 Responsibilities